 - In the U.S., one baby is born into poverty every 29 seconds.

 - The poverty rate in the U.S. is higher than any other industrialized nation.

 - Seven to ten poor children come from "working families" defined as a family in which one adult works at least part-time for a portion of the year.

+- In 2014, 1 in 5 children approximately 15.5 million in total-were poor.

 - Forty-nine percent of American babies born into poor families will be poor for at least half of their childhoods.

 - Children who are black or Hispanic experience higher levels of poverty than white or Asian peers.

 - Young families-

 or those with the

 primary caregiver

 under 30 years old-

 seem to be most

 vulnerable to poverty,

 with rates nearing 38%.

-(Children's Defense Fund, 2011; Children's Defense Fund, 2012; Ratcliffe, 2010; Redd, Sanchez Karver, & Murphey, 2011). reporting, it appears the number of children living in poverty in the U.S. has been on the rise since 2000, increasing by 21% from 2000-2008 (see Figure 1).
+(Children's Defense Fund, 2011; Children's Defense Fund, 2015a; Ratcliffe, 2010; Redd, Sanchez Karver, & Murphey, 2011).
+According to the U.S. Census Bureau reporting, it appears the number of children living in poverty in the U.S. has been on the rise since 2000, increasing by 21% from 2000-2008 (see Figure 1).
 This increase translates to an estimated 2.5 million more children living in poverty today than in 2000.
-The poverty rate in 2011 for children under age 18 was estimated at 21.9% (U.S. Census Bureau, 2012).
-Compare this to the poverty rate for people aged 18 to 64, 13.7%, and you can see that children are impacted to a greater extent.
-While these rates are not statistically different from 2010, some might argue that there are far more individuals impacted by poverty than these numbers suggest.
+The percentage of infants and toddlers living in poverty increased by 5% from 2007 to 2013 (Jiang, Ekono, & Skinner, 2015b).

-Using the Federal Poverty Level (FPL) thresholds, a family of four with an annual income less than \$22,314 (\$1,860/month, \$429/week; \$60/day) would be considered to live in poverty.
-The term extreme-or deep-poverty is used when a family's income is less than half of the poverty level (Children's Defense Fund, 2012).
-For a family of four, extreme poverty would equate to an annual income of \$11,157 or less (\$930/month; \$215/week; \$30/day).
-Of those living in poverty, 45% fall into the extreme pove rty range.
-In 2010, 7.4 million people were extremely poor.
-Of these, 2.6 million were children under 5-that's 1 in 10 American children living in extreme poverty.
+Using the Federal Poverty Level (FPL) thresholds, a family of four with an annual income less than \$24,250 (\$2,035/ month, \$470/week, or \$67/day) would be considered to live in poverty.
+The term extreme-or deep-poverty is used when a family's income is less than half of the poverty level (Ekono, Jiang, & Smith, 2015).
+For a family of four, extreme poverty would equate to an annual income of \$12,209 or less (\$1,017/month, \$235/ week, or \$33/day).
+Of those living in poverty, 45% fall into the extreme poverty range.
+In 2014, 6.8 million children lived in extreme poverty.
+Nearly 1 in 4 children under the age of 5 live in poverty.

 While these numbers are troubling enough, the official measures of poverty only tell a portion of this story.
-Research suggests that families need an income of nearly twice the federal poverty level to keep up with their costs (Cauthen & Fass, 2008; Cauthen, 2007; Wight, Chau, & Aratani, 2011).
+Research suggests that families need an income of nearly twice the federal poverty level to keep up with their costs (Cauthen, 2007; Cauthen & Fass, 2008; Wight, Chau, & Aratani, 2011).
 Families with incomes less than two times the FPL are considered low income.
-Forty-one percent of the nation's children live in lowincome families (Addy & Wight, 2012a).
-With the recent economic downturn, more and more families who were once at work earning middle incomes are now struggling to provide the most basic needs for their families-food, clothing, shelter, and health care (Anthony, King, & Austin, 2011).
+The National Center for Children in Poverty reports that 47% of infants and toddlers (approximately 5.3 million) live in low-income families (Jiang, Ekono, & Skinner, 2015b).
+Forty-one percent of the nation's children live in low-income families (Addy & Wight, 2012a).
+Families who were once at work earning middle incomes are now struggling to provide the most basic needs for their families-food, clothing, shelter, and health care (Anthony, King, & Austin, 2011).
 The long-term impact of so many families falling into short-term poverty is yet unknown.
 The children of these families, along with those who come from generational poverty, are the children being served by our EHDI programs.